 After lunch at our beautiful safari camp – Fallen Baobab – we enjoyed a game drive and nature walk with a local expert.
 Hundreds of bird species live in the Okavango Delta.
 Brilliantly colored Carmine Bee Eaters welcomed us by following the safari vehicle.
 Much to our delight, they flew low and close to the jeep “buzzing” us on both sides!

 That afternoon guides took us on a boat trip in traditional dug-out canoes called Mekoros.
 Skillful African polers navigated through narrow fragrant waterways strewn with waterlilies.
 We lavished in the magnificent environment while taking photos and sharing the scenery with birds and hippos sunning in reed-covered Delta water.
-It was an idyllic day!
+It was an unforgettable, idyllic day!
 After dinner, we retired early and fell asleep to the sweet sounds of African night birds, elephants, and lions.

 Early the next morning we departed on a long game drive viewing more of the Delta’s vegetation and plentiful populations of cheetah, elephant, warthog, buffalo, and wildebeest.
 We spotted a Silver-Backed Jackal and many beautiful large antelope including Reedbuck, Red Lechwe, Tsessebe, Sable, and my favorite – Greater Kudu.